Fluticasone furoate: Brand names

 In the US it is marketed by GlaxoSmithKline for asthma as Arnuity Ellipta and is only available with a prescription.
-It is marketed over-the-counter for allergic rhinitis as Flonase Sensimist.
-The Veramyst brand name has been discontinued in the US.
-It is also marketed as Allermist (Japan, アラミスト) and Avamys (Australia, Canada, EU, South Africa, South America, Mexico, Israel, Italy, India, Taiwan and South Korea).
+It is sold over-the-counter for allergic rhinitis as Flonase Sensimist.
+The Veramyst brand name was discontinued in the US.

-The combination drug fluticasone furoate/vilanterol, marketed as Breo Ellipta (US, Canada, New Zealand) and Relvar Ellipta (EU, UK), is approved for use in the United States for long-term maintenance treatment of airflow obstruction in people with chronic obstructive pulmonary disease (COPD).
-It is also approved for the treatment of asthma.
+The combination drugs fluticasone furoate/umeclidinium bromide/vilanterol, marketed as Trelegy Ellipta, and fluticasone furoate/vilanterol, marketed as Breo Ellipta (US, Canada, New Zealand) and Relvar Ellipta (EU, UK), are approved for use in the United States for long-term maintenance treatment of airflow obstruction in people with chronic obstructive pulmonary disease (COPD).
+They are also approved for the treatment of asthma.